Skip to main content

 Small Concerts.
 In general, a small concert will have an anticipated attendance of less than 1,200 attendees, a performance contract cost of less than $10,000, and will feature performers with a limited following.

-1. The University will notify the City of College Park in advance of all small, medium, and large outdoor concerts using amplified sound as part of the reservation process coordinated in the Stamp Event Services office.
-When the event is a large outdoor or large indoor concert, University staff members working with the vent will alert City administrative staff at least 30 days in advance of the event.
+1. The University will notify the City of College Park in advance of all small, medium, and large outdoor concerts using amplified sound as part of the reservations process coordinated with Event & Guest Services.
+When the event is a large outdoor or large indoor concert, University staff members working with the event will alert the City administrative staff at least 30 days in advance of the event.

 2. The University Police will notify Prince George’s County Police, Fire, and all appropriate public safety agencies of all large concerts held on campus.

-3. The Art Attack concert and all other large outdoor concerts will be held in the Maryland Stadium in coordination with the Department of Intercollegiate Athletics and the Clarice Smith Center for Performing Arts.
+3. The Art Attack concert and all other large outdoor concerts will be held in the Maryland Stadium in coordination with the Department of Intercollegiate Athletics or the Clarice Performing Arts Center.
 Small or medium outdoor concerts will be held in appropriate sized outdoor venues for the anticipated crowd and noise amplification.

 4. Indoor concerts will be held in appropriately sized venues for the anticipated crowd with public safety being the primary concern used in determining that venue.
-Medium and large indoor concerts will require a system of ticket distribution and gated access to control the crowd attending the event.
+Medium and large indoor concerts will require a system distribution and gated access to manage the crowd attending the event.

 5. In general, campus concerts are offered primarily for the enjoyment of students, faculty, and staff of the University.
 Therefore the targeted proportion of non-campus versus campus attendance will be no greater than 50/50 for most concert events.
-Exceptions may be made, such as for the City of College Park Independence Day concert and Maryland Day, depending upon unique circumstances, but campus facilities and resources should primarily support campus events.
+Exceptions may be made for the City of College Park Independence Day concert and Maryland Day, depending on the unique circumstances, but campus facilities and resources should primarily be used to support campus events.

 6. For large concerts, special steps will be taken to target this proportion through the control of ticket distribution and access via venue entrances.

 b.
-Access to the event will be limited to ticket holders only.
+Access to events will be limited to ticket holders only.

 7. For all medium and large concerts sound will be monitored at designated locations at the edge of campus with decibel meters owned and operated by University staff.
 Readings will be taken before the start of the concert and during the event.
 Information gleaned from these readings will be relayed back to the concert sound control point for volume adjustment as appropriate.